Explore how the world spent $1.74 trillion (that’s $1 739 000 000 000) on the military in 2017 and how this has changed over the past 10 years

 Military spending often raises questions about its ‘opportunity cost’—what else the money could have been spent on.

 This is particularly important in developing countries since governments with limited money must choose carefully what to spend it on.
-This leads to a tradeoff, where one dollar spent on the military means one dollar not spent on something else.
+This leads to a tradeoff, where one dollar spent on the military crowds out the ability to spend one dollar on something else.
+Security can be measured by military means, but one must not forget about social security (e.g. living standards).
+The question thus becomes whether the ‘biggest bang for the buck’ can be delivered via high military spending which may improve military security or a healthier and better educated workforce to improve social security.

 A famous tradeoff between military and public health spending occurred in South Africa.
 In 1999, the South African Government announced a huge arms deal worth about $5 billion to modernize its national defences.
 The same year, South Africa’s health minister argued that there was no money for Anti-Retroviral (ARV) medication for people who are HIV positive, saying: